Obama Doc Filmmaker Quotes Communist Manifesto: 'Workers of the World Unite!'

 The quote was also famously one of the official mottos of the Soviet Union before its fall.
 Communist regimes in the last century were responsible for the murder of more than 100 million people — including tens of millions murdered by the Soviet Union.

-The documentary film American Factory focuses on the efforts of a Chinese company’s purchase and repurposing of a closed American factory.
+The documentary film American Factory tells the story of a Chinese company’s purchase and repurposing of an American factory in Ohio.

+President Obama tweeted out his congratulations to the filmmakers during the Oscar ceremony:

+Congrats to Julia and Steven, the filmmakers behind American Factory, for telling such a complex, moving story about the very human consequences of wrenching economic change.
+Glad to see two talented and downright good people take home the Oscar for Higher Ground’s first release. https://t.co/W4AZ68iWoY

 John Binder is a reporter for Breitbart News.
 Follow him on Twitter at @JxhnBinder.